prabjot09/multiversioning-dynamic-load-balancing/README.md

 7. Note the port of the heavy-weight version underlined in blue (let's call this 'PORT_H') and note the port of the light-weight version underlined in green (let's call this 'PORT_L').
 8. Switch the current working directory to the root directory of this repository.
 Then, open the file `conf/nginx.conf`
-9. Edit the `upstream` block in the file to correctly configure the load balancer by following the given format and replace the parameters <...> with information specific for you.
+9. Edit the `upstream` block in the file to correctly configure the load balancer by following the given format and replace the parameters <...> with information specific for you (pt=500 is recommended).
 Further guidance for this can be found [here](#lb-config).

 ``
 upstream backend {